MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/concepts-port-usage.md

 For web service request issues, other necessary PlayFab and platform operations outside of Party such as the user login functions would also likely fail.
 These failures are often caused by local firewall restrictions or proxy requirements for HTTPS connections.
 Most issues can be resolved by enabling direct, outbound HTTPS communication to cloud web services from the local device or network.

 The rest of this topic focuses on the PlayFab Party-specific UDP socket communication requirements.

+## MTU and packet sizes

+Azure PlayFab Party automatically attempts to adjust to different MTU and UDP packet payload sizes through transparent protocol-level message fragmentation and reassembly.
+However, specific configurations can cause communication failures despite this functionality where such fragmentation is not possible by PlayFab Party or at the IP protocol layer.

+The expected MTU size for PlayFab Party UDP packets is 1500, which is supported on most platforms.
+This MTU size can be reduced by external factors like VPN tunnelling using IPsec, IPv4/6 tunnelling, or direct MTU device configuration.
+A minimal MTU size of 1384 needs to be supported for PlayFab Party to function correctly.

+If the MTU size is insufficient, early PlayFab Party API operations will report [`PartyStateChangeResult::InternetConnectivityError`](reference/enums/partystatechangeresult.md) or applicable errors.

 ## Local device UDP port usage